Cross3DVG: Cross-Dataset 3D Visual Grounding on Different RGB-D Scans: Results

-\textbf{Implementation details.} We use the publicly available codebase of ScanRefer~\cite{chen2020scanrefer} and 3DVG~\cite{Zhao_2021_ICCV} to implement our baseline models.
-Following the 3DVG work~\cite{Zhao_2021_ICCV}, we train all models with AdamW optimizer~\cite{loshchilov2017decoupled}.
-We mainly used the default parameter of learning rates on 3DVG and ScanRefer.
+\textbf{Implementation details.} The publicly available codebases of ScanRefer~\cite{chen2020scanrefer} and 3DVG-Transformer+~\cite{Zhao_2021_ICCV} are used to implement our baseline models.
+Similarly to earlier work~\cite{Zhao_2021_ICCV}, we train all models using AdamW optimizer~\cite{loshchilov2017decoupled}.
+We mainly used the default parameter for learning rates on ScanRefer and 3DVG-Transformer.
 Our baseline method used cosine annealing with a weight decay factor of 1e-5.
-We set 200 epochs for training with a batch size of 8 and a chunk size of 32 (which corresponds to 32 descriptions with eight scenes).
-Further training details can be found in \cite{Zhao_2021_ICCV}.
+We set 200 epochs for training with a batch size of 8 and a chunk size of 32, which corresponds to 32 descriptions with eight scenes.
+Additional training details are presented in an earlier report of the relevant literature \cite{Zhao_2021_ICCV}.

+\textbf{Evaluation measures.} To evaluate cross-dataset 3D visual grounding methods, we used the same evaluation metrics used in earlier ScanRefer work~\cite{chen2020scanrefer}: the percentage of predictions for which the Intersection over Union (IoU) with the ground truth boxes exceeds a certain threshold.
+Specifically, two thresholds were considered: IoU $>$ 0.25 and IoU $>$ 0.5.